Naadodigal 2: Soundtrack

-The first single track, titled "Adhuva Adhuva" was released on 18 July 2019.
+The first single track, "Adhuva Adhuva", was released on 18 July 2019.
 The remaining songs and the full album was released on 19 September 2019 at Prasad Film Labs, with the album was made available at music streaming platforms on the next day.

 Distribution

 On 24 January 2020, the producers announced that Linda Big Pictures was selected as the film's distribution partner for Tamil Nadu region, followed by Red Giant Movies for City and Salem region, Dhanam Pictures for Chengalpet region, S Picture for North and South Arcot region and Gopuram Films for Coimbatore and Madurai region.

 Release

-Initially, it was slated for July 2019 release, but later postponed.
-It was announced by the producer that the film will be released on 31 January 2020.
+Initially, it was slated for a July 2019 release but later postponed.
+The producer announced the film's release date would be 31 January 2020.
 The Satellite Rights Of the Film Was Acquired By Sun TV.